 - Earn 10 points per dollar on eligible purchases at US gas stations and US supermarkets on up to $15K in purchases in the first 6 months.

 - Earn Up to $200 back on purchases at select U.S. home furnishing stores within the first 3 months of card membership.
 Eligible U.S. home furnishings stores include: Lowe’s, The Home Depot, Bed Bath & Beyond, Anthropologie – Home & Furniture, CB2, Crate and Barrel, Crate and Kids, Terrain, and The Container Store

 - If you were to spend $15,000 in the first 6 months at grocery stores and gas stations, you would end up with 250,000 points: 100,000 welcome bonus points + 150,000 from $15K of 10X spend.

 - The Platinum card is a “pay over time card” which Amex used to call a charge card.
-This means that it is NOT subject to Amex’s 5 credit card limit.
+This means that it is NOT subject to Amex’s 4 or 5 credit card limit.
 Instead it is subject to Amex’s 10 charge card limit.

 140K Easy Points